AhmadAltamash/Page-Pulse/README.md

 ## What I'd change with another day

-See the Loom walkthrough for this — but briefly: I'd add a response cache (same URL audited twice in quick succession shouldn't re-fetch), and swap the naive whitespace-split word count for something that ignores nav/footer boilerplate so the count reflects actual page content.
+I'd add a response cache(same URL audited twice in quick succession shouldn't re-fetch), and swap the naive whitespace-split word count for something that ignores nav/footer boilerplate so the count reflects actual page content.